 T: I love eating mole with mezcal.
 The smokiness of the mezcal cuts through the rich chocolatey flavour and it's totally sensational.
 I love Mexican food and so drinking mezcal and eating tacos is a dream for me, although I think it works with plenty of other cuisines especially rich flavours and smoked meats.

 M: Many, many tacos.

 What's happening at London Mezcal Week?

 M: We are aiming to showcase the diversity of traditional mezcal across the week's events, from pairing with food to discussing the future of the mezcal and how we as an industry can help support and protect it.
-We'll be celebrating Mexico Independence Day during the week and finishing things off with a two-day Mezcal Festival featuring the largest collection of mezcals ever in the UK, plus Mexican street food, live art workshops, a mezcal bar and amazing DJs, all in a carpark in Hackney.
+The week will finish off with a two-day Mezcal Festival featuring the largest collection of mezcals ever in the UK.

 What are your must-dos at the festival?

-T&M: The tasting festival – we have more than 28 different agave spirits and food from Bad Sports and Temper.
+T&M: The tasting festival – we have more than 28 different agave spirits there, with many producers coming over to the UK for the first time.
 We also have an art exhibition, print workshop and DJs.
-It will be a proper Mexican fiesta.
+It's going to be a proper Mexican fiesta.